escm921/AI-Customer-Success-Notes/README.md

 # AI-Customer-Success-Notes
-A collection of thoughts, prompts, and real-world examples of how AI can transform customer experience, enablement, and creative workflows.

 Hi, I'm Marianne!
 I work with creative and marketing teams to help them embed AI tools in their workflows and drive adoption at scale.